This story is part of When Spies Come Home, a Motherboard series about powerful surveillance software ordinary people use to spy on their loved ones.

 FlexiSpy's marketing and SEO tricks apparently included a fake reviews website called Spy Phone Review, which is now offline.
 In a Google+ post, FlexiSpy described the site as "a fantastic resource for reviews that are backed by actual data."
 But according to online records, Spy Phone Review shared an IP address with a website affiliated with FlexiSpy.
 The site used to have a section at the bottom called "Learn More", filled with links to FlexiSpy.

 And Raihan seems to have been very keen on expanding his malware business specifically into the Russian market.
 One document compares FlexiSpy's product to others available in the country; several invoices suggest FlexiSpy paid a Russian man commission fees for directing sales to the company; and a spreadsheet lays out an extensive list of potential Russian customers, including private detective agencies.
 One financial application form asks Raihan, "In which countries will your product be sold?"
+"All," Raihan writes.

 The former employee described 53-year-old Raihan as a sort of absentee landlord, spending weeks in the Philippines for likely non-work related trips.
 When Rahian would eventually return to the company offices in Thailand, he was allegedly erratic, undoing work completed by others.